Are you making healthy lifestyle changes that involve exercise? Let me help! Here are tips on how to make working out a habit.

 9. Quit Setting Unrealistic Goals

-Want to keep quitting on yourself?
+Want to keep quitting on yourself and the good habits you’re trying to form?
 The best way to do that is to set unrealistic expectations for yourself.

 In personal training, we have a great acronym for goal-setting.
-It’s called SMART.
+It’s called SMART, and it is pretty much the first thing I dig into with clients.

 No more setting goals like, “I want to exercise more this year and lose some weight.”